-Hedge funds are suitable for financially well-off investors, who have surplus funds to invest and can go the extra mile by taking high risks to earn an additional return.
+Hedge fund strategy is suitable for financially well-off investors, who have surplus funds to invest and can go the extra mile by with their risk tolerance.
 Investors also have to consider the costs involved in investing.
-Investing in hedge funds is a costly affair.
-The tax on hedge funds is pretty high too.
-The hedge fund is exposed to fund manager risks.
+Investing in it is a costly affair.
+The tax on it is pretty high too.
+There lies an exposure to fund manager risks.

-Expenses and Taxation of Hedge Funds
+Expenses and Taxation

 Advantages and Disadvantages of Hedge Fund